ChrisChinchilla/Chip-Shop/manual.md

 6. Build products and adjust scores

 ### Receive money for successful products (Not in 1st turn)
-In this phase players receive money for any products already built.
+In this phase players receive money for any products already built, remove one pile of money from the card and add it to your bank account space.
 Everything in Chip Shop needs money.
-Selling products makes money and it's spend on everything else.
+Selling products makes money and it's spent on everything else.
 If a player runs out of money they are declared [bankrupt](concepts/bankrupt) and must start the game again as a new company (as in setup phase), the only score a player retains is their loyalty along with any other cards that state they remain with bankrupt players.

 > Jane built the [Atari 5200](cards/Atari_5200) last turn and so receives 4 money.
 She intends to build a [control pad](cards/Control_pad) accessory to attach the console and thus buys one Staff, R&D and Marketing resource, saving one money for future use.